AbhijayPaul/HackTheHood-Final/README.md

 The questions I have to be answered that I can find out through data manipulation and visualization are as follows:

 - [ ]    1.
-What age rating appears the most in this dataset?
+What age ratings appears the most in this dataset?
 - [ ]    2.
-What time period appears most common in this dataset?
+What time periods appear the most in this dataset?
 - [ ]    3.
-Which Genre appears most often in this dataset?
+Which genres appear most often in this dataset?
 - [ ]    4.
 Is there a trend between the review count and the rating?
 - [ ]    5.
 Which writer shows up most often in this dataset?
 - [ ]    6.
 Which director shows up most often in this dataset?